GhostManager/Ghostwriter_CLI/README.md

   ghostwriter-cli [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell config      Display or adjust the configuration containers  Manage Ghostwriter containers with subcommands. help        Help about any command install     Builds containers and performs first-time setup of Ghostwriter. logs        Fetch logs for Ghostwriter services. running     Print a list of running Ghostwriter services. test        Runs Ghostwriter's unit tests in the development environment. update      Displays version information for Ghostwriter. version     Displays Ghostwriter CLI's version information.
+  backup      Creates a backup of the PostgreSQL database completion  Generate the autocompletion script for the specified shell config      Display or adjust the configuration containers  Manage Ghostwriter containers with subcommands down        Shortcut for `containers down` gencert     Create a new SSL/TLS certificate and DH param file for the Nginx web server healthcheck Check the health of Ghostwriter's services help        Help about any command install     Builds containers and performs first-time setup of Ghostwriter logs        Fetch logs for Ghostwriter services pg-upgrade  Upgrades the PostgreSQL database restore     Restores the specified PostgreSQL database backup running     Print a list of running Ghostwriter services tagcleanup  Run Django's tag cleanup commands to deduplicate tags and remove orphaned tags test        Runs Ghostwriter's unit tests in the development environment uninstall   Remove all Ghostwriter containers, images, and volume data up          Shortcut for `containers up` update      Displays version information for Ghostwriter version     Displays Ghostwriter CLI's version information

 Flags:
       --dev    Target the development environment for "install" and "containers" commands.